kannans89/graphql-learning/15.ApolloClient/apollo.md

 ```

-For simplicity you only need to keep the index.js in src folder and index.html in pubic folder all other files auto generated can be removed .
-Folder structure is given below.
+For simplicity you only need to keep the index.js in src folder and index.html in public folder all other files auto generated can be removed .
+Directory structure is given below.

 ```javascript
 hello-world-client /